-The Philadelphia 100® is an annual project conducted by the Entrepreneurs' Forum of Greater Philadelphia and Wharton Small Business Development Center.
+The Philadelphia 100® is an annual project conducted by the Entrepreneurs' Forum of Greater Philadelphia.
 By tracking the fastest growing, privately held companies in the Greater Philadelphia, we

 In 1988, a group of entrepreneurial supporters and professional service providers gathered at the Entrepreneurs’ Forum of Greater Philadelphia to brainstorm about how to highlight the contribution of entrepreneurial companies to the region.
 The result of this brainstorm was the birth of the Philadelphia 100®, a yearly research project to identify the fastest growing, privately held companies.

 The original architects of this project included business researcher, Bill Madway, David Thornburgh of the Wharton Small Business Development Center, local venture capitalists, Terry Collison and Tom Penn, and attorney Bill Scari.

 The Philadelphia 100® has been an inspiration to other cities and regions throughout the United States.
 Approximately 10 other cities/regions have consulted with the Philadelphia 100® about how they could start their own 100 list.